CesareIurlaro/clips-project/README.md

 The A* implementation in the CLIPS language was done through the subdivision in the following modules:

 - **Main**, which is responsible for instantiating the initial node and printing the total cost and the costs of the individual actions of the solution,
-- **Expand**, that ensures the aciclicity of the graph and that there is not more than one path that leads to equal open nodes.
+- **Expand**, that focus the algorithm node expansion on the actual best path cost,
-In case this was not respected, then the node of the most expensive path in terms of costs, is closed,
 - **Check**, which deals with checking whether within the various facts `status` the desired goal is contained,
+- **New**, that:
-- **New**, that deals both with updating the statistics (*closed*, *worse*, *better*) related to the algorithm and with adding nodes to the path taken into consideration.
+  - deals both with updating the statistics (*closed*, *worse*, *better*) related to the algorithm,
+  - ensures the aciclicity of the graph,
+  - ensures that there is not more than one path that leads to equal open nodes.

 Basic data structures are needed to implement the A* algorithm.